ARMmbed/mbed-os/UNITTESTS/README.md

 1. Add test executables into the list.
 1. Run them.

+### Debugging

+1. Use Mbed CLI to build a debug build.
+For advanced use, run CMake directly with `-DCMAKE_BUILD_TYPE=Debug` and then run a make program.
+1. Run GDB with a test executable as an argument to debug unit tests.

 ### Get code coverage

 Use Mbed CLI to generate code coverage reports.
+For advanced use, follow these steps:

+1. Run CMake with both `-DCMAKE_BUILD_TYPE=Debug` and `-DCOVERAGE=True`.
+1. Run a make program to build the tests.
+1. Run the tests.
-For advanced use, you can run Gcovr or any other code coverage tool directly in the build directory.
+1. Run Gcovr or any other code coverage tool directly in the build directory.

 ### Troubleshooting